Embody Your Inner Superhero and Claim Your Power

 As a therapist in Tampa, I often sit with clients who struggle with anxiety and insecurities.
 We all have those days where self-doubt sets up camp in our minds, bringing its overfilled backpack of insecurities.
 But what if you could shift that energy by stepping into your superhero self?

 A friend of mine’s son, when he was 4 years old, was quite shy.
-So, when he would go to the store, park, or anywhere his mother would let him, he would wear his blanket as a superhero cape.
+So, whenever he went to the store, park, or anywhere else, he would wear his blanket as a superhero cape.
 As soon as he would tie it around his neck, you could see a change in him.
-He stood taller, he puffed up his chest a bit, and had a confident look on his cute little face.
+He stood taller, puffed up his chest a bit, and had a confident look on his cute little face.
 He was then ready to face the world as his superhero self.

 Try These Power-Boosting Moves: